Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Methods

 \section{Methods}

-Starting from a set of 11961 reactions \cite{rxns} with reactants, transition states, and products, \gls{neb} is used to explore millions of molecular configurations in transition-state regions, using \gls{dft} to evaluate forces and energies.
+Starting from a set of 11961 reactions \cite{rxns} with reactants, transition states, and products, \gls{neb} is used to explore millions of molecular configurations in transition state regions, using \gls{dft} to evaluate forces and energies.
 The resulting \gls{dft} calculations are available in the Transition1x dataset.
 Figure \ref{fig:workflow} presents an overview of the workflow.
 Reactant and product are relaxed for any particular reaction before generating an initial path using \gls{idpp} \cite{idpp}.
 Next, the \gls{mep} is optimized with \gls{neb}\cite{neb} and consecutively \gls{cineb}\cite{cineb} until convergence.
-If the path converges, we save the \gls{dft} calculations from the iterations where the path moved significantly.
+If the path converges, we save the \gls{dft} calculations from the iterations for which the current reaction path moved significantly.